bildpunkt/surfbird/CONTRIBUTING.md

 * [Fork](https://github.com/surfbirdapp/surfbird/fork) the repository
 * Create a branch for your changes
-  * Use Git Flow-like `feature/` or `fix/` prefixes for your branch names
+  * Use [Git Flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)-like `feature/` or `fix/` prefixes for your branch names
   * Try to keep the branch names short, but on topic
-  * If existing, prepend an issue ID to your branch name
+  * If an issue exists, prepend the issue ID to your branch name
   * _**Example:** `feature/12-locales`_
 * Commit your changes into the branch
   * Follow the [conventional commits](https://conventionalcommits.org/) style for your commit messages
-  * Be sure that your code is following all used codestyles properly.
-The used linters should usually complain about problems while development.
+  * This project uses ESLint for linting.
+Please ensure that your code follows the [Standard](https://standardjs.com/) formatting style, and is well linted.

 Almost ready to open that Pull Request!
-But before we hop into the action, better get sure that you are up-to-date with the master branch!
+But before we hop into the action, please ensure that you are up-to-date with the master branch!

 ```
 git remote add upstream git@github.com:surfbirdapp/surfbird.git